ajstarks/decksh/README.md

 ![geo](images/geo.png)

-Using kml files and sets of lat/long pairs, geographic maps and labels may be rendered.
+Using kml files and sets of lat/long pairs, geographic features may be rendered.
 Supported are:

 * geographic regions, borders and paths
 * plain and labeled locations
 * images at geographic locations

+Appropriate KML files may be obtained from the [opendatasoft site](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/export/)

 The map above is rendered by this code: